orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 ### Complete the Human task

-As a Conductor user, you can also access all Human task executions on Orkes Platform.
+As a Conductor user, you can also access all Human task executions on Orkes Conductor.
 The list of Human task executions can be found in the left navigation menu under **Executions** > **Human Tasks**, allowing you to claim and complete pending Human tasks and view past Human task executions.

 Depending on your permission level,  there are two tab views available on the page:
 * **Task inbox**—As a regular non-admin user, you get the task Inbox view, which lists all the tasks assigned to you or left open.